home-assistant/developers.home-assistant/docs/device_automation_trigger.md

 Device triggers are defined as dictionaries.
 These dictionaries are created by your integration and are consumed by your integration to attach the trigger.

+Device triggers can be provided by the integration that provides the device (e.g. ZHA, deCONZ) or the entity integrations that the device has entities with (e.g. light, switch).
+An example of the former is events not tied to an entity e.g. key press on a remote control or touch panel, while an example of the latter could be that a light has been turned on.

 Home Assistant includes a template to get started with device triggers.
 To get started, run inside a development environment `python3 -m script.scaffold device_trigger`.

 The template will create a new file `device_trigger.py` in your integration folder and a matching test file.
 The file contains the following functions and constants: